Polls Close In First Sri Lanka Election Since Economic Collapse - UrduPoint

 The government also banned the sale of liquor over the weekend and said no victory rallies or celebrations would be permitted until a week after the results were announced.

+"This election would go down in the history of the country as the most peaceful," election commission chair R.M.A.L.
+Ratnayake told reporters in Colombo.

-Counting is set to begin on Saturday evening and a result is expected on Sunday, but an official outcome could be delayed if the contest is close.
+Counting began on Saturday evening and a result is expected on Sunday, but an official outcome could be delayed if the contest is close.

 Schools were closed on Friday to be converted into polling stations, which were staffed by more than 200,000 public servants deployed to conduct the vote.